Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 By

-10 Minutes Read
+9 Minutes Read

-In fact, it’s expected to be worth around $7 billion by 2025, according to the global agency Market and Research Biz
+The non-dairy creamer market is expected to be worth around $7 billion by 2025, according to the global agency Market and Research Biz

 But what are non-dairy creamers?
-Are they vegan – and, are they healthy?
+Are they vegan, and are they healthy?

 Typically, non-dairy creamers are comprised of corn syrup, vegetable oil, lecithin, sugars, and flavorings.
 They come in liquid or powder form.